 While in Moshi, double-occupancy hotel rooms are included with the trip.
 Our hotel features rooms with private baths and hot showers.
 Its location just outside of Moshi and its lovely gardens make it a quiet, relaxing place to stay.
 Buffet-style meals are included while staying at the hotel.

 On our trek, we will share large, two-person tents offering plenty of room for you and your duffel.
 Porters will carry the tents and they will be set up and taken down for us at each camp.
 Hot water is provided each morning for washing, and a toilet tent with a porta-potty will be set up at each camp for privacy.
-On our safari, we will stay in large two-person tents.
-Western-style toilets and showers are at every campground.
+On our safari we will be staying in large, two-person tents.
+Western toilets and hot showers will be available at our campsites.

-January and February is the ideal time to climb Kilimanjaro, as these are the months after the short rains.
-The weather is typically dry and clear.
-Rain is infrequent and usually only lasts a day.
+After the big rains in April-May the weather gets drier and somewhat colder through June-July.
+Rainfall in these months averages 1–1.5 inches.
 However, mountains create their own weather, and rain or snow can happen unexpectedly anytime.
 Daytime temperatures of 50-75 degrees can be expected, depending on elevation, and nighttime temperatures may go down to the teens at our high camp.
 Ultraviolet rays from the sun are especially strong above 10,000 feet, so long pants, long-sleeved shirts, and high-value SPF sunscreen and lip balm are essential.

-Although porters will carry most of your gear, you will need to carry what you need for the day in a day pack that weighs up to 15 pounds.
+Although porters will carry most of your gear, you will need to carry what you need for the day in a day pack weighing up to 15 pounds.
 You are encouraged to hike at your own pace, stopping when you wish for photography or other interests.
 You should be comfortable hiking 3-4 hours in the morning and 2-3 hours in the afternoon.
 Because of the rough nature and steepness of the trails, hiking poles are strongly recommended.
-Our guide has been taking climbers up Kilimanjaro for eight years and has summitted more than 160 times.
+Our local guide has been taking climbers up Kilimanjaro for ten years and has summitted more than 250 times.

 As important as your physical conditioning is your mental preparation.
 The more you familiarize yourself with Tanzania before the trip, the more you will be able to absorb and enjoy once you get there.
 The books in the reference section would be a good starting point.
 Also, flexibility, patience, and a spirit of adventure are necessary.
 You should be comfortable traveling in close proximity with a group of people and be able to adapt easily to changing conditions.
 This trip will be especially enjoyable for those with an open mind to embrace new cultures and experiences.